"My partner is selfish, needy and attention seeking"

 In any case, I'm really sorry to say that there is little more that you can do for her right now.
 Unfortunately, until Hayley herself realises that she's in real trouble, no-one will be able to help her.
 They can only start to do that when she asks for help.
 Even then, the road to recovery is likely to be a very rocky one and there will probably be times when she resorts to old unhelpful habits and behaviours.

-You may find my Complete Guide to Building a Happy Relationship helpful in opening up the conversation and focusing on what's positive.
+You may find my Loving Communication Kit for Couples helpful in opening up the conversation and focusing on what's positive.

 Helping yourself - time for reflection